July 6, 2017

 Shell corporations have received more attention worldwide following the release of the Panama Papers, a massive leak of documents from a Panamanian firm involved in the creation of more than 200,000 of these entities.
 The documents led to some high profile revelations around the finances of associates of Russian President Vladimir Putin or the Prime Minister of Iceland who ultimately had to resign his position.
 The leak included information on how wealthy individuals in the United States may have used shell companies to evade paying their taxes in the United States.
 In one case, it appears that a successful finance book author used shell companies to illegally hide a million dollars in offshore bank accounts.

-A pair of bills introduced in the Senate and the House of Representatives this week would put an end to the creation of anonymous shell corporations in the United States by requiring that either the state or federal government collect basic ownership information on every corporation, which would then be made available when needed by law enforcement.
+Two bipartisan bills in Senate have been introduced that would put an end to the creation of anonymous shell corporations in the United States by requiring that either the state or federal government collect basic ownership information on every corporation, which would then be made available when needed by law enforcement.
+The Corporate Transparency Act from Democratic Senator Ron Wyden and Republican Senator Marco Rubio would allow this information to be collected at the state or federal level, whereas the TITLE Act from Democratic Senator Sheldon Whitehouse and Republican Senator Chuck Grassley would require it to be collected at the state level.
+In the House, the Corporate Transparency Act was originally sponsored by Republican Representative Peter King and Democratic Representative Maxine Waters, and since its introduction has gained four additional Republican and four additional Democratic co-sponsors.
 Unlike many issues in Washington these days, this commonsense approach to ending corporate anonymity is backed by lawmakers in both parties and groups from across the political spectrum.
 In other words, this legislation represents a rare opportunity for Republicans and Democrats to come together and get something critical done this year.